 If you want referrals, be smart and avoid wasting people's time.
 Let the referral source know about your price and if you have minimum hours.
 This will make it easier for them to refer the right kind of client to you.

 Don't be salesy and generic

 Especially when doing internet outreach, don't blend in.
 People can tell when you are being genuine or when you are just trying to get an empty lead.
 If you are using a platform like LinkedIn, avoid templates as much as possible.
 A genuine and custom message will get you a lot further.
-We discuss this in our Business Development 101 Course, it is about the quality of your outreach, not the quantity.
+We discuss this in our Training Options, it is about the quality of your outreach, not the quantity.
 Your time is better spent with a sincere approach than a "shotgun".